RamezIssac/django-erp-framework/docs/source/usage/tutorial_4.rst

 So what did we do ?

-1. we used `data-success-callback="displayBalance"` *which should be accessible from the javascript context.*
+1. we used `data-success-callback="displayBalance"` which should be accessible to the javascript context.
 2. we accessed the response sent from the server `data` which is a list of the results, we accessed the first item in that array, and got the `__balance__` property
 3. As now control is delegated to our callback, we're in charge to `unblockDiv`, or else the loader will keep on spinning.

 .. hint::
-    The default success callback `$.ra.report_loader.loadComponents` checks for the existence of elements with attr `[data-report-chart]` if found it calls `$.ra.report_loader..displayChart` .
+    The default success callback `$.ra.report_loader.loadComponents` checks for the existence of elements with attr `[data-report-chart]` if found it calls `$.ra.report_loader..displayChart`.
     It also check for children elements with attr `[data-report-table]` , if found it calls `$.ra.datatable.buildAdnInitializeDatatable` and pass the response, $elem arguments.

-Before we finish this section, let's bring up the 2 layer report we did before.
-Displaying this report here makes perfect sense.
+Before we finish this section, let's bring up the 2 layer report we did before in :ref:`header_report_tutorial` as displaying this report here makes perfect sense.

-*Remember the report displayed a list of clients (header_report) and choosing a client it opens a popup with the totals of product sales for that client*
+*Refreshment: the report displayed a list of clients (header_report) and choosing a client it opens a popup with the totals of product sales for that client*

 This report makes perfect sense to be displayed here on the client view page.